NativeScript/plugins/packages/biometrics/README.md

 ### Requirements for Face ID Auth (iOS)

-Face ID support was added iOS 11+.
+Support for Face ID was added in iOS 11+.
 To allow Face ID support in your app, you need to state the reason for it by adding the value for the `NSFaceIDUsageDescription` key to the `app/App_Resources/ios/Info.plist` file:

 ```xml
 <key>NSFaceIDUsageDescription</key>